practical-computer/practical-error-handling-js/README.md

   - Any preserved errors for a list (or for a specific `type` of error)
 - Rendering helper functions, including:
   - Reflecting the current [`ValidityState`](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) of an element
-  - Applyig the `data-` and ARIA attributes to mark an element as invalid, without going through the Constraint Validation API
+  - Applyig the `data-pf` and ARIA attributes to mark an element as invalid, without going through the Constraint Validation API
   - Marking an error `type` as visible for an element
   - Creating a new error list item element
   - Clearing the error list for an element, or for an entire form.